 WANT TO CUT your tax bill for this year and next?
 The main thing is to act—or not act—before Dec.
 31, while there’s still time to take advantage of tax angles that can generate dramatic savings.

 Once we’re beyond Dec.
 31, it’s generally too late to do anything but file Form 1040 on the basis of what took place the preceding year.
 There are a few exceptions.
-For instance, in early 2019, you can still make deductible contributions to some tax-deferred retirement accounts, such as traditional IRAs, SEPs (simplified employee pension plans) and other plans that reduce taxes for the prior year.
+For instance, early in the year, you can still make deductible contributions to some tax-deferred retirement accounts, such as traditional IRAs, SEPs (simplified employee pension plans) and other plans that reduce taxes for the prior year.

 What should you do before year-end?
 There’s the obvious: Aim to make maximum contributions to your employer’s 401(k) or 403(b) plan.
-But you should also think about whether your tax bracket will be higher or lower in 2019—and hence whether you want to shift taxable income or deductions into next year or generate them in 2018.
+But you should also think about whether your tax bracket will be higher or lower next year—and hence whether you want to shift taxable income or deductions into next year or generate them this year.

 Consider an example.
 The law allows individuals who buy EE savings bonds to postpone reporting the interest income until they cash in the bonds or the bonds mature.
 The interest is also exempt from state taxes—a real advantage for those in high-tax states like California, Connecticut, Hawaii, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont.